EthanArbuckle/iOS1.0-Jailbreak/README.md

 ## Usage

-Put your device in Recovery mode, then run:
+With your device connected in either Normal or Recovery mode, run:

 ```
 ./src/ios1-jb